Ep. 126: Hashimoto’s Food Pharmacology Interview with Dr. Izabella Wentz

-Today I’m bringing back a good friend and a #1 New York Times Best-selling author Dr. Izabella Wentz to talk with us about her new book “Hashimoto’s Food Pharmacology.”
-In this interview we talk about the shortfalls of some of the thyroid testing that is being done and what you can do about it to make sure you’re getting the right tests and results.
-And we discuss her amazing new cook-book full of delicious recipes sampling cuisines from all over the world which teaches us how food can be used as medicine.
+Today I’m bringing back a good friend and a #1 New York Times Best-selling author Dr. Izabella Wentz to talk with us about her new book Hashimoto’s Food Pharmacology.
+In this interview we talk about the shortfalls of some of the thyroid testing that is being done, and what you can do about it to make sure you’re getting the right tests and results.
+We discuss her amazing new cookbook full of delicious recipes sampling cuisines from all over the world, which teaches us how food can be used as medicine.
 It’s designed with healing recipes and protocols specifically for people with Hashimoto’s or autoimmune conditions.

 Good food and proper nutrition is essential for healing.
 But it can often get confusing out there as to what protocol, or what foods are the right foods.
 But with the recipes and the guidelines that Dr. Wentz shares with us in this episode and in her book, there is no need to be confused anymore.
 Learn how to know what is right for you and your body and how to enjoy some delicious foods in the process of healing and feeling great again.

 Enjoy the Intro to the first chapter and 5 recipes from the book as a free gift

 Get the book “Hashimoto’s Food Pharmacology”

 Robyn: Hey there friends.
 It’s Robyn Openshaw

 Welcome back to the Vibe show.
 I am bringing back a guest this week who I’ve had on the show before, and, very similar to when I interviewed her before, I thought to myself as I was doing this interview, “oh my gosh, we’ve got to make sure that everybody at Green Smoothie Girl who does customer support or program support knows about this interview.”